Interactive Bucharest Masterplan

 • Neighborhood: Sf.
 Anton

-• Current Status: Today, the square has largely lost its original function as a marketplace, but a portion of it remains, preserving its historical significance despite post-war developments.
+• Current Status: Partially preserved - Today, the square has largely lost its original function as a marketplace, but a portion of it remains, preserving its historical significance despite post-war developments.

 Piața Sf.
 Anton / today - Studiourile Buftea